COURTESAN (ACCORDING TO REQUIREMENTS)

 Vincent van Gogh (1853 - 1890), Paris, October-November 1887

-Van Gogh based this painting on a woodcut by the Japanese artist Kesai Eisen.
-The print had been reproduced on the cover of the magazine Paris illustré in 1886.
-Van Gogh used a grid to copy and enlarge the Japanese figure.
-He used bright colours and bold outlines, as if it were a woodcut.
+Van Gogh made this painting after a print by the Japanese artist Kesai Eisen.
+The print appeared on the cover of the 1886 issue of Paris illustré.
+Van Gogh copied and enlarged the Japanese lady using a grid.
+He used bright colours and strong contours, as if it were a woodcut.

-We can tell the woman is a courtesan by her hairstyle and the belt (obi) that she is wearing, which is tied at the front of her kimono rather than at the back.
+That she is a courtesan, a woman of loose morals, can be seen from her hairstyle and from the belt (obi).
+This is tied at the front rather than the back of her kimono.
 Van Gogh framed her with a pond full of water lilies, bamboo stems, cranes and frogs.
-This scene has a hidden meaning: grue (crane) and grenouille (frog) were French slang words for ‘prostitute’.
+Therein lies a hidden meaning: grue (crane) and grenouille (frog) were popular synonyms for prostitutes in France.

 This masterpiece by Vincent van Gogh can be seen in the Van Gogh Museum in Amsterdam.
-Read more about the life and work of Vincent van Gogh on his paintings page.
+Read more about the life and work of Vincent van Gogh on his painter page.

-With your purchase you immediately support the Van Gogh Museum ♥
+BEAUTIFUL: with your purchase you support the Van Gogh Museum Amsterdam ♥